Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Introduction

 In summary, we make the following three key contributions:

-\begin{itemize} \item \textbf{Robust Over-the-air attack.} We propose a generic approach to generate robust over-the-air adversarial examples for DNN-HMM-based ASR systems.
-The attack uses a DNN convolution layer to simulate the effect of RIRs, which allows us to alter the raw audio signal. \item \textbf{Psychoacoustics.} We show that the attack can be combined with psychoacoustic methods for reducing the perceived distortions. \item \textbf{Performance Analysis.} We evaluate the accuracy of the adversarial attack and analyze the amount of added perturbation.
-We propose an adaptive and a generic version of the attack and investigate the influence of increasing reverberation time, increasing microphone-to-speaker distances, different rooms, and if no direct line-of-sight between speaker and microphone exists. \end{itemize}
+\begin{itemize} \item \textbf{Robust Over-The-Air Attack.} We propose a generic approach to generate robust over-the-air adversarial examples for DNN-HMM-based ASR systems.
+The attack uses a DNN convolution layer to simulate the effect of arbitrary RIRs, which allows us to alter the raw audio signal directly. \item \textbf{Psychoacoustics.} We show that the attack can be combined with psychoacoustic methods for reducing the perceived distortions. \item \textbf{Performance Analysis.} We evaluate the success rate of the adversarial attack and analyze the amount of added perturbation.
+We investigate the influence of increasing reverberation time, increasing microphone-to-speaker distances, different rooms, and no direct line-of-sight between speaker and microphone. \end{itemize}

-A demonstration of our \emph{Imperio} attack is available online at \url{http://ota-adversarial-examples.selfip.org}, where we present several adversarial audio files which have been successful when played over-the-air.
+A demonstration of our \textsc{Imperio} attack is available online at \camera{\url{http://imperio.adversarial-attacks.net}}, where we present several adversarial audio files which have been successfully tested when played over-the-air.